Iran national football team: Sponsorship

-On 1 February 2014, Iran announced the addition of the endangered Asiatic cheetah on their 2014 FIFA World Cup kits in order to bring attention to its conservation efforts.
+On 1 February 2014, Iran announced the addition of the endangered Asiatic cheetah on their 2014 FIFA World Cup kits to bring attention to its conservation efforts.

 Rivalries

-Iran and Iraq are neighboring rivals, sharing a history.
+Iran and Iraq are neighboring rivals.
 According to the Malay Mail, "Emotions are always high when Iran and Iraq meet on the football pitch".
 In the contemporary era, especially during the reign of Saddam Hussein, the two countries had worsened relations and fought the Iran–Iraq War for 8 years.
 In 2001, for the first time in decades, an Iran-Iraq match was not held at a neutral venue.
 The rivalry was escalated after Iraq knocked Iran out of the 2015 AFC Asian Cup in controversial circumstances.
 Iran leads the series with 17 wins, 7 draws and 6 losses.

 Iran and Saudi Arabia are ideological rivals.
 The game was ranked eighth in Goal.com's 2010 list of "Football's 10 Greatest International Rivalries". and ninth in Bleacher Report's 2014 list of "International Football's 10 Most Politically-Charged Football Rivalries" All of their matches have been competitive; none of them were friendlies.
 The first match was played on 24 August 1975, with Iran defeating Saudi Arabia 3–0.
 Iran leads the series with 5 wins, 6 draws and 4 losses.

-Iran and South Korea are top Asian rivals with over 50 years of history.
-As two of the leading competitors on the continent in the 1970s, the Korea-Iran rivalry is among the most storied in Asian football.
-Since their initial meeting in the 1958 Asian Games, they have faced off in a total of 32 games.
-Korea frequently held the upper hand in the early years of the competition, but things started to shift in the twenty-first century.
-Iran has triumphed six times since 2006, while Korea has only defeated them once—by a score of 1-0 at the Asian Cup in 2011.
-Before Korea recovered its footing in 2017 and pushed the Middle Eastern team to a tie the past three times they faced off, Iran won four straight games after the 2011 Asian Cup.
+Outside of the Middle East and Central Asia area, Team Melli has some fierce rivalries with East Asian powerhouses South Korea and Japan.
+Uniquely, Australia, despite also a major team in Asia, haven't met Iran since joining the AFC in 2006.